alexandreleroux/Seaboard/contribute.md

 I used the following tools:
 * [GitHub Desktop](https://desktop.github.com)
- * Use and sync a local copy of the documentation and easiily commit changes
+ * Use and sync a local copy of the documentation and easily commit changes
 * [Atom](https://atom.io)
  * Text editor particularly well suited for editing Markdown content from GitHub, including syntax highlight and output preview
  * Install the ['Markdown preview' Atom package](https://github.com/atom/markdown-preview) directly from the Atom settings panel.
 Use `control-shift-m` to activate